 - In a saucepan over medium heat, brown the ground beef, breaking it apart with a wooden spoon as it cooks.

 - While stirring, add the cumin, coriander, minced garlic, salt and pepper, and mix well to combine.

-- Remove the beef from the heat and immediately serve it spooned onto the soft tortillas, with a serving each of fresh cilantro leaves, diced red onions, red cabbage and cucumber.
+- Remove the beef from the heat and immediately serve it spooned onto the soft tortillas, with a serving each of fresh cilantro leaves, diced red onions, red cabbage, lettuce and cucumber.